Unemployment Insurance: Overview

 If your unemployment claim is approved, you will begin receiving benefits on a weekly basis after a one-week waiting period.
 In other words, you will not receive benefits for your first week of unemployment.
 Unemployment benefits typically last for 26 weeks, although this period may be extended when the economy is struggling and jobs are scarce.

-The amount you will receive each week is determined by the office handling unemployment claims in each state, and is subject to tax.
-Mississippi pays the lowest maximum weekly amount of $235, while Massachusetts has the highest maximum amount, at $635 (as of July 2013).
+The amount you will receive each week is determined by the office handling unemployment claims in each state and is subject to tax.
+Mississippi pays the lowest maximum weekly amount of $235, while Massachusetts has the highest maximum amount, at $1015 (as of November 2022).

 If you are a federal employee, you may be eligible for the Unemployment Compensation for Federal Employees (UCFE) program.
 Although it's operated by the federal government, the claim amount and other eligibility requirements are still determined by state regulations.
 The agency will ask how your position was terminated (fired for cause, laid off, etc.), and then will contact your former employer for verification.